RoopeNiemi/tsoha19-projekti/Documentation/Userstories.md

    As a user I can register to the website

    As a user I can login to the website

+   As a user I can search discussions by their tags

    As an authenticated user I can create a new discussion